anujg0510/anujg0510/README.md

-Hi, I’m Anuj Gupta.
-A Data Science learner at Univ of Toronto and iNeuron.
+Hi, I’m Anuj, a Data Science learner at Univ of Toronto and iNeuron.

 I love to explore on the value-add that existing data can bring to the organizations that own the data.